KrisKasprzak/TeensyDB/README.md

   </tr>
 </table>

 This driver lets you create fields of specified data types, then in some measurement loop add a new record, save a record, and repeat.
 As with many flash chips you CANNOT write to an address unless it's in the erased state.
 This driver will find the next available writable address so if you power up your system, and start saving data, you can be sure you will be writing to valid addresses.
-The field definition process passes pointers into the library so the save process simpply looks at the data you already have in memory.
-This design keeps you from having to save a bunch of fields and pay the save performance hit.
+The field definition process passes pointers into the library so the save process simply looks at the data you already have in memory.
+This design keeps you from having to populate and save a bunch of fields.
 One addRecord() call and one saveRecord() call is all that is needed to save your data to the chip.
-When creating fields, the library uses pointers to automatically get the data for storage.
 <br>
 <b><h3>Library highlights</b></h3>
 1. relatively small footprint
-2. very fast write times (32 microseconds per byte)
+2. very fast write times (approx 32 microseconds per byte)
 3. ability to add up to 255 fields
 4. ability to add a new record (required for each record save)
 5. ability to save a record with a single call